 9. Absorb the Charm of Cute Ksamil Village

 Soak up the peaceful and quiet atmosphere at Ksamil Village and revitalise your nerves.
-Located on the Ionian Sea coastline, this tranquil village offers a number of attractions.
+Located on the Ionian Sea coastline, this tranquil village is one of the top Albania tourist attractions.
 With a small and uncrowded beach, plenty of cafes and family-run restaurants, Ksamil showcases the richness of Albania.
 This could be your weekend destination if you are really into exploring hidden places where you get to find yourself amid a serene soothing settlement.
 Visit it and watch the true Albanian way of life here.
 Ksamil Village is surely going to surprise you with its great beauty.

 Entry fee: No entrance fee

 Pro Tip: Do not forget to visit the beautiful natural spring of the Blue Eye on the outskirts of Ksamil.